railwayapp/docs/src/docs/reference/volumes.md

 Attaching a Volume to a service will make these environment variables available to the service:
 - `RAILWAY_VOLUME_NAME`: Name of the volume (e.g. `foobar`)
 - `RAILWAY_VOLUME_MOUNT_PATH`: Mount path of the volume (e.g. `/foobar`)

 ## Limits

 Volumes have a max size based on the type of plan you are on.
-This may change after the priority boarding period.
+This may change after the priority boarding period:
 - Trial and Hobby plans: **10GB**
 - Pro and team plans: **50GB**